What is Jr Moxxie?

 What are the guidelines for being a Jr Moxxie Mentor?

-3) meet with your mentee at least once every month
+2) meet with your mentee virtually or in-person AT LEST once every month

-4) connect with mentee via email/text at least once every two weeks
+4) connect with mentee via zoom/email/text at least once every two weeks

 5) attend at least two business/networking events with your mentee